vigata/traffic-signal-detector/report.md

 |Region based Fully convolutional networks | medium | good | [link](https://arxiv.org/abs/1605.06409) |
 |Region proposal CNNs| slow | best | [link](https://medium.com/@smallfishbigsea/faster-r-cnn-explained-864d4fb7e3f8) |

-Tensorflow provides multiple trained models on the COCO dataset of the above techniques and are available for download.
+Tensorflow provides multiple pretrained models on the COCO dataset of the above techniques and are available for download.
 We'll use them as is in our system and we'll experiment with the different speed and performance characteristics.

 | Model name  | Speed | COCO mAP | Outputs |
 | ------------ | :--------------: | :--------------: | :-------------: |